 Oh, who was I kidding?
 I was a normal sixteen-year-old girl and just wanted to find out what was going on.
 I rounded the corner in a run and stopped so suddenly the soles of my sneakers stuck and I would have face-planted on the hard flooring if Kaleb Parker hadn’t grabbed my arm to halt my fall.

-“Careful, Charlie.”
+“Careful, Charley.”
 He steadied me before letting go.

 “Geez Louise!
 What in the blazes is Danu doing now?”
 I blew out a breath of irritation and moved closer.